AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/use-emails-in-social-promotions.md

 >[!NOTE]
 >
->In a sweepstakes, the fulfillment email is always sent automatically when you&nbsp; [select the winner](../../../../product-docs/demand-generation/social/sweepstakes/select-sweepstakes-winners.md).
+>In a sweepstakes, the fulfillment email is always sent automatically when you  [select the winner](../../../../product-docs/demand-generation/social/sweepstakes/select-sweepstakes-winners.md).

 >[!NOTE]
 >